nytud/hunspellpy/README.md

 # HunspellPy
 A wrapper and REST API implemented in Python for ___Hunspell__ spellchecker and morphological analyzer_

+__WARNING: Hunspell 1.6.2 (Ubuntu 18.04 Bionic) is broken!
+It yields UnicodeDecodeError occasionally and messes up the analyses of compound words!__

 ## Requirements

   - _libhunspell-dev_: On Ubuntu 18.04 LTS or higher just `sudo apt install libhunspell-dev`